-The infection control lead carried out infection prevention and control audits twice a year.
+Staff carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.

 Information to deliver safe care and treatment

 Staff had the information they needed to deliver safe care and treatment to patients.